learingsession/classroomrepo/README.md

 This project helped me transition from learning individual HTML and CSS concepts to **applying them in a realistic project scenario**

 # Learning Outcomes
-Through the development of this project, I gained hands-on experience with:
+Through the development of this project, I gained hands-on experience with

 > Writing **semantic and structured HTML**
 > Designing layouts using **CSS Flexbox**